Arbitrary File Delete to SYSTEM (Emsisoft Antivirus)

 Local Privilege Escalation in Emsisoft Antivirus

 Like most AV software, Emsisoft allows users to quarantine or permanently delete detected files via the GUI.
-Interestingly, I found that when a file is deleted from the UI, it’s not moved to a temporary directory, nor is it locked — the software simply references its full path and deletes it.
+Interestingly, after a while I found that when a file is deleted from the UI, it’s not moved to a temporary directory, nor is it locked — the software simply references its full path and deletes it.

 Naturally, I fired up Procmon to validate this behavior.